-In contrast to the position I will develop here, much of the best work of social scientists and intellectual historians has focused on knowledge produced in the disciplines and transactions among the academic disciplines (see, e.g. Abbott 2001; Gieryn 2008; Gorman 2010: Jacobs & Frickel 2009; Lamont 2008).
+In contrast to the position I will develop here, much of the best work of social scientists and intellectual historians has focused on knowledge produced in the disciplines and transactions among the academic disciplines (see, e.g. Abbott 2001; Gieryn 2008; Gorman 2010: Jacobs and Frickel 2009; Lamont 2008).
 We have many studies, for example, of how methods are borrowed from one discipline to expand the tools available to another.
-Andrew Abbott (2002) has discussed a number of such imports in sociology, including the borrowing of durational methods from biology, the borrowing of network modeling from physics, and the borrowing of alignment algorithms from the pattern-matching literature on DNA (p.
+Abbott (2002) has discussed a number of such imports in sociology, including the borrowing of durational methods from biology, the borrowing of network modeling from physics, and the borrowing of alignment algorithms from the pattern-matching literature on DNA (p.
 228).
 Similarly, Jacobs and Frickel (2010) discussed the permeability of boundaries among the disciplines, contesting the notion that disciplines are “silos” that resist important new ideas or methods from other disciplines.
-In subsequent work, Jacobs examined the diffusion of such ideas as postmodernism, actor-network theory, and social capital from their originating disciplines into neighboring disciplines (Jacobs 2014: 85–8).
+In subsequent work, Jacobs examined the diffusion of such ideas as postmodernism, actor-network theory, and social capital from their originating disciplines into neighboring disciplines (see also Jacobs 2014: 85–88).

-Thus many prominent academics see “true” knowledge as based in the verification processes, scientific and scholarly methods, and peer review found only in academe.
-They see knowledge that originates outside of academe as something less than authentic—i.e. not authoritative, not subjected to sufficient expert scrutiny, or not based on adequate verification.
+Thus, many prominent academics see “true” knowledge as based in the verification processes, scientific and scholarly methods, and peer review found only in academe.
+They see knowledge that originates outside of academe as something less than authentic—not authoritative, not subjected to sufficient expert scrutiny, or not based on adequate verification.
 I explicitly depart from this view that “true” knowledge structures are very nearly coterminous with academic production.
 I disagree, for example, with assumptions embedded in Abbott’s (2002) observation that academic disciplines “provide models of learning and images of coherent discourse” that are “much better . . . than the competition” (p.
 130).
-At their best, they may indeed be much better than the competition, but being much better than the competition is rarely the point in the development of “images of coherent discourse.”
+At their best, they are indeed much better than the competition, but being much better than the competition is rarely the point in the development of “images of coherent discourse.”

 Knowledge produced outside of academe can have a studied, systematic quality that, like academic knowledge, distinguishes it from folkways or mere opinion.
 Typically, its validity has been subjected to some degree of critical scrutiny—though usually not at the level that would pass muster at the highest levels of academe.
 The disciplines are consequently not the only important spheres of knowledge production or coherent discourse.
 At the same time, they play a central role in knowledge verification, criticism, and refinement.